dsa-ntc/midmissouridsa-ntc.github.io/README.md

 ## Changing the Site Icon

+### Header and Footer Icons

 The logo shown at the top left of every page and at the bottom center of every page can be changed by changing the file specified in the `logo:` option in the `_config.yml` file found in the base directory of your repository.

 You will have to upload the image file first.
 Navigate to the `assest/images/` folder on GitHub, click the "Add file" dropdown menu, and select "Upload files":

 !["Upload files" button](/readme-assets/chapter_readme/upload-files.png)

+### Tab Icon

+Every tab uses the `favicon.ico` file in `/assets/images/favicons/` for the icon in the browser tab.
+To switch the icon to a different picture, follow the steps in this blog post: <https://ptc-it.de/add-favicon-to-mm-jekyll-site/>.
+If this post is not helpful enough, please reach out to the NTC and we will be happy to assist and improve on the documentation here.

 ## Adding a New Non-Post Page